 When managing WordPress for large-scale sites, you need to know:

 Is WordPress Scalable?

 WordPress is extremely scalable, but not all WordPress sites are scalable.
 Confused?
 Let’s dig in.

 The WordPress codebase powers some of the largest websites on the internet, so yes, it’s scalable.
 But unless you’ve done the work to make your site scalable, you could run into issues.
 Make sure you choose a host with scalable and custom WordPress hosting plans.
 Back to our car example, professional race cars are specially engineered to handle the demands of racing.
 You wouldn’t race in the Daytona 500 with a used Toyota Prius.

 The question is, do you need a Prius or a race car?
 Large-scale sites are difficult to define.
 The term “large-scale” is based on the volume of traffic and transactions a website handles.
-If your website gets thousands of visitors at once or processes hundreds of transactions an hour, you have a large-scale site.
+If your website gets thousands of visitors at once or processes hundreds of transactions an hour, you have a WordPress hosting for large-scale site.
 It could benefit from optimization.

 Understand Your Limitations

 When your site experiences a huge spike in traffic, you could end up with a bottleneck.
 More visitors are making database requests than your server can handle.